 Alcohol is an easily available substance that is recreationally used across the world.
-People include it as part of daily meals, nights out with friends and family, and celebrations.
-Alcohol is part of the culture and widely accepted as a common beverage of choice.
+People include it as part of daily meals, nights out, and celebrations.
+But excessive alcohol intake can lead to alcohol dependence.

 When Does Alcohol Withdrawal Begin?